2024 Best Industrial Engineering Schools in Massachusetts

 The schools below may not offer all types of ie degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

 Western New England University is a great option for students interested in a degree in industrial engineering.
-Located in the city of Springfield, Western New England is a private not-for-profit university with a small student population.
-This university ranks 47th out of 63 colleges for overall quality in the state of Massachusetts.
+Located in the midsize city of Springfield, Western New England is a private not-for-profit university with a small student population.
+This university ranks 47th out of 63 schools for overall quality in the state of Massachusetts.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.